Phone calls have become more and more outdated over the years. People don’t use them at the same frequency it was about 20 years ago.

 4. Ask yourself if that’s the right person

 If you want someone to call you, it’s important to be sure that he/she is the right person.
 When it regards business, will you try to speak about a service you want to offer to a company, with the sales manager?

 5. Always be friendly

-The best method you can use to be a gentle person, in this case, is to highlight positive features about the person that you want to help you.
+Be a gentle person; highlight positive features about the person that you want to help you.

 Also, be sure of using the appropriate words like “would you mind if…” or “if it’s possible for you”.
 And don’t forget “please” and “thank you!”.

 6. Face rejection, but insist (up to a point)

 Never take rejection like something personal.
 Accept it as something that can happen in any aspect of life.
 Show you’re an understanding person and always leave open the possibility of trying again, on a better occasion.